sn-sujay/claryai/Documentation/progress_report.markdown

 ## Conclusion

-The ClaryAI project has made significant progress, with the core API implementation complete and Docker configuration in place.
-The next steps involve building and testing the Docker images, followed by testing the data source connectors and enhancing the parsing features.
+The ClaryAI project has made significant progress, with the core API implementation complete, Docker images built and tested, and all tests passing.
+The API is now functional and can parse documents from various sources, perform three-way matching, and handle asynchronous processing.

+The project has successfully implemented most of the features outlined in the project plan, including:
+- Document parsing with Unstructured.io
+- Chunking strategies with LlamaIndex
+- Three-way matching for invoices, POs, and GRNs
+- Asynchronous processing with Redis
+- Zero data retention
+- Docker containerization

+The next steps involve completing the cloud storage connectors, finalizing the Phi-4-multimodal integration, implementing Cython compilation, and preparing for production deployment.

 The project is on track to deliver a robust, self-hosted API for parsing documents of all file types into structured, LLM-ready JSON outputs with zero data retention, as outlined in the project plan.